BeauJoh/thesis/source/11-chapter-3-ode.md

 Each \texttt{pdb} file was converted to the \texttt{pqr} atomic particle charge and radius format using the \texttt{pdb2pqr}[@dolinsky2004pdb2pqr] tool.
 Generation of the solvent excluded molecular surface used the tool \texttt{msms} [@sanner1996reduced].
 Unfortunately, the molecules used for the **medium** and **large** problem sizes contain uninitialized values only noticed on CPU architectures and as such further work is required to ensure correctness for multiple problem sizes.
-The datasets used for \texttt{gem} and all other benchmarks can be found in this paper's associated GitHub repository [@johnston2017].
+The datasets used for \texttt{gem} and all other benchmarks can be found in this chapter's associated GitHub repository [@johnston2017].

 The \texttt{nqueens} benchmark is a backtrack/branch-and-bound code which finds valid placements of queens on a chessboard of size n$\times$n, where each queen cannot be attacked by another.
 For this code, memory footprint scales very slowly with increasing number of queens, relative to the computational cost.